QME & AME Evaluations

 What Happens After

-Dr. Patibanda will prepare a comprehensive medical-legal report that is sent to all parties— your attorney, the insurance company's attorney, and the Workers' Compensation Appeals Board.
-You are entitled to receive a copy.
-Reports are typically completed within 30 days of your evaluation.
+I'll prepare a comprehensive medical-legal report that gets sent to all parties— your attorney, the insurance company's attorney, and the Workers' Compensation Appeals Board.
+You're entitled to receive a copy.
+Reports are typically completed within 30 days.

 Your Rights